atlantisbsc/audits/AGREEMENT.md

 - Share the information, nonetheless if project owner agrees to this proposition or not
 - Not justify or give any reasons in case of audit rejection or cancellation

-Information used in this technical audit is "AS IS", Mars Crater(s) will NEVER modify information give by audit requesters.
+Information used in this technical audit is "AS IS", Mars Crater(s) will NEVER modify information given by audit requesters.

 Not valid unless signed by both parties.